karenyxwang/Big_Data_Analytics/README.md

 # Big_Data_Analytics

-This repository covers all course materials of University of Pennsylvania CIS 545 Big Data Analytics.
+This repository covers all project materials of University of Pennsylvania CIS 545 Big Data Analytics.

 **Project 1 - Data Wrangling.ipynb**: use Pandas for data manipulation and analysis.